 Many of my consults begin with a client saying something like this: “My husband is constantly texting a female co-worker…he says they’re just friends and that they only talk about work, but she texts at all hours and he has to text her back instantly, even if we’re lying in bed together.”

-Or this: “I know my wife is always texting or on Facebook with her personal trainer.
+Or this: “My wife is always texting or on Facebook with her personal trainer.
 Now she locks her cell phone and has changed her online passwords.
-If I ask her who she’s talking to, she freaks out and says I’m being paranoid, jealous and controlling.”
+If I ask her who she’s talking to, she freaks out at me.”

 In both of these cases, at least, the spouse who is having the opposite-sex friendship knows full well that the behavior is a bit shady and that their spouse is worried.
 But instead of respecting their spouse’s feelings, they continue to indulge in the ego-boost or thrill of it all.

 Some people don’t agree with my stance that opposite-sex friendships should be handled very carefully within marriage.
 Some people might say that it is old fashioned and that men and women are perfectly capable of having platonic extramarital friendships with a person of the opposite sex.

 In cases where the friendship involves two people who are not attracted to each other, that is of course absolutely true.